Geodels/gospl/docs/index.rst

 Citing
 ------

-To cite goSPL please use following `software paper <https://joss.theoj.org/papers/10.21105/joss.02804>`__ published in the JOSS.
+As a matter of courtesy, we request that people using this code please cite our initial `paper <https://joss.theoj.org/papers/10.21105/joss.02804>`__ published in JOSS.

 Salles et al. (2020) ’gospl: Global Scalable Paleo Landscape Evolution’, Journal of Open Source Software, 5(56), p.
 2804. doi: 10.21105/joss.02804.